haocheng1995/haocheng1995.github.io/_pages/about.md

 Research Interests
 ======
-My research interests span a variety of mutidiplanary topics in civil engineering and solid mechanics, including:
+My research interests span a variety of multidisciplinary topics in civil engineering and solid mechanics, including:
 1. Non-linear elastodynamics in compressible solids
 1. Body wave scattering in heterogeneous media
 1. Material characterization using ballistic and diffuse waves